12 Sunshine Coast craft beer breweries you need to visit

 Sunshine Coast Brewery

-Founded in 1998, the brewery’s initial focus was making fine ginger beer, and while you can still get a pint of their Ginger Keg (made with local ginger, of course), it’s their lineup of craft beers which has ensured their continuing popularity.
+There’s a reason why the Sunshine Coast Brewery is one of the longest-standing microbreweries in Queensland – and it has something to do with their handcrafted, flavorful award-winning brews.
+Founded in 1998, the brewery’s initial focus was making fine ginger beer, and while you can still get a pint of their Ginger Keg (made with local ginger) it’s their lineup of craft beers which has ensured their continuing popularity.

 Where: 4/13 Endeavour Drive, Kunda Park, Maroochydore

-It wouldn’t be right if a classic country hotel didn’t offer live music so check their events calendar for upcoming performances as a reason to catch up with a few friends.
+It wouldn’t be right if a classic country hotel didn’t offer live music, check their events calendar for upcoming performances and settle in for an afternoon with this classic brew.

 Where: 1 Etheridge St, Eumundi